nickto/blog/_posts/2017-02-10-acceptance-rejection.md

 <img src="/assets/posts/2017-02-10-acceptance-rejection/example_3_edited.svg" alt="Realizations." style="width: 100%; display: block; margin-left: auto; margin-right: auto;">

 ### Decide whether to accept or reject it
 If we wanted to draw realizations from the $ g(x) $ distribution, we would stop here.
 However, we want to draw them from another---$f(x)$---distribution.
 Thus, we have to adjust for it.
-We know that the actual probability of drawing this number was higher (because $ cg(y) \ge f(x)$), therefore, we want to sometimes discard this number and pretend that nothing happened.
+We know that the actual probability of drawing this number is higher (because $ cg(y) \ge f(x)$), therefore, we want to sometimes discard this number and pretend that nothing happened.
 In this way, we will actually lower the probability of returning this number as the realization of the random variable.

 Therefore, we keep this number and claim that this actually is the realization from the target distribution only in

 $$
 \frac{f(y)}{cg(y)}
 $$
-proportion of cases: there was $ cg(y) $ probability[^2] to draw this number, but we wanted it to draw only with probability $ f(y) $.
+proportion of cases: there is $ cg(y) $ probability[^2] to draw this number, but we wanted it to draw only with probability $ f(y) $.
 This makes much more sense when we visualize it:

 <img src="/assets/posts/2017-02-10-acceptance-rejection/example_4_edited.svg" alt="Why this fraction?" style="width: 100%; display: block; margin-left: auto; margin-right: auto;">